kylrth/kylrth.github.io/content/post/québec/index.md

 Before coming to Canada we made sure we had a couple of credit cards with no foreign transaction fees.
 We still had trouble a few times with our cards being declined, but Visa's fraud detection models seem to have gotten used to our new location now.
 We still needed a Canadian bank account to pay for things that require an Interac transfer (tuition, rent, and utilities), and we've discovered several instances where we can't use our American cards because the system doesn't like our American cards having a Canadian billing address.

 To get a bank account, you need a Social Insurance Number (SIN) from the government of Canada.
+You can't get this on a visitor permit, so this is another reason we wish we'd gotten an open work permit for my wife when we were first applying.
 You can fill out a form online to start the process, but the response time is several weeks.
 You can also go in person to a ServiceCanada office and get it the same day, which is what I tried to do.
 For me there was some kind of problem on the immigration office side, and I ended up needing to submit for it the regular way there in the ServiceCanada office.
 So it was a while before I got that in the mail, and then I was finally able to schedule an appointment with Scotiabank to open an account.

 There are a lot of options for getting our money transferred from our American account to our Canadian account, each with their own fees and rules.
 So far the lowest-cost option seems to be a transfer with [Wise](https://wise.com/).{{% sidenote %}}We use the direct debit option instead of a wire because our bank charges $30 for wires.{{% /sidenote %}} If you do a transfer there you should use my [referral link](https://wise.com/invite/u/kyler387) (we'll both get discounts!).